Lujan-khan/simple_shell/README.md

 NOW
 ## Overview
-Simple Shell is a Holberton School pair project.
+Simple Shell is a ALX pair project.
 The general goal of the project is to write a simple UNIX command interpreter.
 ## Content
 * [Installation](#Installation)
 * [Builtins](#Builtins)